The most common way to employ people in Germany is through a German Limited company (GMBH).

 A clear set of rules are to be welcomed, with regulated employment processes, termination and notice periods clearly defined and a robust payroll process, the system provides absolute certainty and clarity to the rules of engagement between employer and employee.

 Do it by the book – that is the simplest way to describe working in Germany.

 There will be a rule that defines how something is done – do it that way.
 There is very little scope for alternative interpretation or deviation from the rules.
 They have generally been extensively defined for most situations and so the process must be followed.
 They are also generally policed and enforced by specific German bodies.

 This is our quick guide to hiring in Germany – an overview of Professional Employment Organisation (PEO) and labour leasing services.

-If you are looking to hire in Germany or incorporate directly, we are happy to help.
-Feel free to contact us on firstname.lastname@example.org.
+If you are looking for a German PEO or incorporate directly, we are happy to help.
+Feel free to contact us on email@example.com.